-The new commission had many issues to address when they were sworn into office on July 28, 1921.
+The new government had many issues to address when they were sworn into office on July 28, 1921.
 One of those issues was how to resolve the acquisition of Elser Pier.
-Given that the city council all but rejected Maxwell’s option offer, the commission made the decision to issue a “condemnation” order to acquire the land.
+Given that the city council all but rejected Maxwell’s option offer, the new commission made the decision to issue a “condemnation” order to acquire the land.
 The term “condemnation” was how municipalities described an eminent domain legal action in the first half of the twentieth century.

-Given other priorities, the city commission did not move quickly with their plan.
+However, given other priorities, the city commission did not move quickly with their plan.
 By 1923, the Miami Chamber of Commerce, headed by Everest Sewell, insisted that the city attorney move forward with the condemnation of the pier.
-Sewell argued that it was a public safety hazard that impeded progress.
+Furthermore, Sewell argued that it was a public safety hazard that impeded progress.
 The chamber maintained that the completion of the park would provide a boost to tourism and business in downtown Miami.

 In the meantime, the city awarded the fill contract to the Clark Dredging Company on April 29, 1924.
 The contract required Clark to complete the dredge and fill phase of the construction of Bayfront Park by December 1, 1924.
 The aspiration to finish the first phase of the park by December created more urgency for the city to complete the acquisition of Elser Pier.

 After extensive legal proceedings, the city was awarded Elser Pier on November 8, 1924.
 Three days later, a jury awarded Maxwell and Highleyman $275,000 for their interest in the pier and land.
 The two men resolved their riparian rights issue with Elser a few months earlier.
 When the judgement was announced, the partners agreed not to appeal the decision and the city subsequently tendered a $400,000 bond issue to cover the cost of acquiring the pier and associated fees.